Questions & Answers

 They should be marked with a warning sign

-The size of the electrical cable
+The length of the electrical cable

 The voltage of the electrical current